-To Make a Block
+How to Make a Block

-- A knee-rug or a child's rug: 3 X 3 (9) blocks is sufficient (that is, 36 small squares).
+- Knee-rug or a child's rug: 3 x 3 (9) blocks is sufficient (that is, 36 small squares)

-- A rug for a single bed will need about 4 X 6 (24) blocks.
+- Rug for a single bed: about 4 x 6 (24) blocks.

-- A rug for a double bed needs about 6 X 6 (36) blocks.
+- Rug for a double bed: about 6 x 6 (36) blocks.

-To Finish the Rug
+How to Finish the Rug